 On this page

 Overall, the evidence suggests that the radiofrequency (RF) electromagnetic energy (EME) emissions of mobile phone handsets are not harmful to the user.
-However, it's impossible to be completely sure there isn't some risk.
-This is particularly true for children where there is little research evidence.

 If you would like to reduce your exposure, here are some tips for doing so.

 You can reduce your exposure to RF EME from your mobile phone in three simple ways: